-The context of our school is outlined in our own Self Evaluation Form and the Headteacher's termly reports to governors.
+The context of our school is outlined in our own Self Evaluation Form and the headteacher's termly reports to governors.
 Distinctive features of our school or significant partnerships that are aids to promoting equality, as well as any known barriers, are recorded there.

-The summary of our improvement priorities draws on the following information as appropriate:
+The summary of our school development/improvement priorities draws on the following information as appropriate:

-- A description of our community and breakdown of our pupil intake by ethnicity, disability, gender, religion or belief, gender reassignment, pregnancy or maternity and socio-economic background; - A breakdown of staff representation by ethnicity, disability, gender and, where appropriate or declared, religion or belief, sexual orientation and age - A breakdown of the governing body representation by ethnicity, disability, gender and where appropriate or declared, religion or belief, sexual orientation and age.
+A description of our community and breakdown of our pupil intake, staff and governors by ethnicity, disability, gender, religion or belief, gender reassignment, pregnancy or maternity, sexual orientation, age and socio-economic background;

-Our commitment
+Our Commitment